BOOK ARTS //

 This is a subject guide for finding materials on book arts in the Greenfield Library at the University of the Arts.
-Book Arts& is a broad term that encompasses the crafts of bookbinding, papermaking, and marbling, the techniques of conservation and restoration, book design, the history of the book, rare books and artists' books.
-Send any questions about this topic to the e-mail address at the end of this document
+Book Arts is a broad term that encompasses the crafts of bookbinding, papermaking, and marbling, the techniques of conservation and restoration, book design, the history of the book, rare books and artists' books.

 The following is a list of relevant books in the Greenfield Library.
 REF before a call number indicates the books location in the Reference Stacks.